Table of Contents

 26. How can you pass data between the LWC?

-Passing data between components in LWC is a common requirement to create dynamic and interactive applications.
+Passing data between components in LWC is a common requirement for creating dynamic, interactive applications.
 There are multiple ways to do this process, but it depends on the relationship between the components.
 There are some common methods through which data can be passed between the Lightning Web Components, which include:

 Properties: Parent components can send data to child components using public properties marked with @api.